Non-conservation of the valley density and its implications for the observation of the valley Hall effect

-Some authors~\cite{Gorbachev,SongVignale} went further and claimed that even a fully-gapped non-topological insulator such as graphene aligned with hexagonal boron nitride (hBN) \cite{PhysRevLett.114.256601, PhysRevLett.99.236809} can exhibit nonlocal charge transport mediated by transverse undergap valley currents flowing in the bulk of the material.
-The authors of Ref.~\cite{SongVignale} argued that, at finite temperature, the valley-density accumulation could drive a ``squeezed edge current" (parallel to the edges) in apparent agreement with experimental observations~\cite{ZhuEtAl}.
-However, other authors~\cite{RocheNikolic, Roche_2022, PhysRevB.103.115406} found from microscopic calculations that there is no valley density accumulation and no edge current in the simple graphene/hBN model.
-They proposed that the observed nonlocal resistances are caused by substrate-induced edge states crossing the Fermi level \cite{RocheNikolic} or by substrate-induced valley-dependent scattering \cite{PhysRevB.103.115406}.
-In the case of a fully gapped insulator this leaves us with the following puzzle: on one hand, the electric field drives a finite dissipationless valley Hall current in the bulk; on the other hand, time reversal symmetry implies that a valley density accumulation---a time-reversal-odd quantity---cannot appear in response to an electric field, unless there is dissipation, which is impossible if there are no states at the Fermi level.
+Some authors~\cite{Gorbachev,SongVignale} went further and claimed that even a fully-gapped non-topological insulator such as graphene aligned with hexagonal boron nitride (hBN) \cite{PhysRevLett.114.256601, PhysRevLett.99.236809} can exhibit nonlocal charge transport mediated by transverse bulk undergap valley currents.
+The authors of Ref.~\cite{SongVignale} argued that, at finite temperature, the valley-density accumulation could drive a ``squeezed edge current" (parallel to the edges) in apparent agreement with experiment~\cite{ZhuEtAl}.
+However, other authors~\cite{RocheNikolic, Roche_2022, PhysRevB.103.115406} found from microscopic calculations no valley density accumulation or edge current in the simple graphene/hBN model.
+In the case of a {\it fully gapped insulator}, in which no bulk or edge state crosses the Fermi level, this leaves us with the following puzzle: on one hand, the electric field drives a finite dissipationless valley Hall current in the bulk; on the other hand, time reversal symmetry implies that a valley density accumulation---a time-reversal-odd quantity---cannot appear in response to an electric field, unless there is dissipation, which is impossible with no states at the Fermi level.
 So where did the valley current go?

-In this paper we solve the puzzle by observing that the valley density does not satisfy the conventional continuity equation when an electric field is present.
-This includes the field applied in order to drive the valley Hall current.
-The reason is that the electric field breaks the conservation of crystal momentum and therefore of valley number, which depends explicitly on crystal momentum.
+In this paper we solve the puzzle by observing that valley density does not satisfy a conventional continuity equation when an electric field is present.
+The reason is that the electric field breaks the conservation of crystal momentum and therefore of valley number, which depends explicitly on it.
 As a result, the bulk valley current is internally short-circuited as electrons flow from one valley to the other (and thus switch the sign of the Berry curvature) under the action of the very same electric field that drives the valley Hall current in the first instance.
-The process is schematically illustrated in Fig. 1.
+This process is schematically shown in Fig. \ref{Fig1}.